Eurocopter EC145: Military

-In December 2016, Serbia placed an order for 9 H145Ms with 6 for the Serbian Air Force and Air Defence, four of the six to be equipped with the HForce weapon system, and 3 for the Police of Serbia.
+In December 2016, Serbia placed an order for nine H145Ms with six for the Serbian Air Force and Air Defence, four of the six to be equipped with the HForce weapon system, and three for the Police of Serbia.
 In November 2018, Serbia changed the distribution of the H145Ms; the Police to receive an additional H145M and the Serbian Air Force and Air Defence to receive one less H145M with three equipped with HForce.
 In November 2017, Airbus completed the first test fire of the HForce modular weapon system.
 HForce will enable the H145M hardpoints to be armed with the M3P .50-caliber machine gun, M621 20mm automatic cannon and FZ231 70mm rocket launcher and will equip the H145M with a Wescam MX-15 electro-optical targeting system and Scorpion helmet mounted sight display.
 In December 2017, Airbus successfully launched FZ275 70mm semi-active laser guided rockets.

 In June 2018, an order was placed for 20 H145Ms by Hungary for the Hungarian Air Force equipped with HForce weapon system.
 All delivered by the end of 2021.
 First live firing exercise was held in September 2021 using 20 mm cannon pods.

 In July 2018, an order was placed by Luxembourg for 2 H145Ms for the Luxembourg Army that will be dual role for use by the Luxembourg Police.

 In August 2021, the German Air Force deployed two H145Ms to Hamid Karzai International Airport to assist in evacuation operations in the aftermath of the fall of Kabul.

-On 24 February 2023, Belgian newspaper, De Morgen, has noted that the Belgian Air Force has selected the H145M as its new light utility helicopter.
-A government approval for an order for 15 aircraft is expected to be finalized on March 10, 2023 during a defence commission meeting. these will replace the 4 NH90-TTH and the last remaining Agusta A109BAi's in BAF service.
+On 24 February 2023, Belgian newspaper, De Morgen, has noted that the Belgian Air Component has selected the H145M as its new light utility helicopter.
+A government approval for an order for 15 aircraft is expected to be finalised on 10 March 2023, during a defence commission meeting. these will replace the 4 NH90-TTH and the last remaining Agusta A109BAi's in BAF service.